Akil Baddoo Player Props: Tigers vs. Mariners

-Akil Baddoo -- with a slugging percentage of .188 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers versus the Seattle Mariners, with George Kirby on the mound, on July 15 at 9:40 PM ET.
+On Sunday, Akil Baddoo (.182 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 4:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Mariners.
+In his last game, he hit a home run while going 1-for-3 against the Mariners.

 Akil Baddoo Game Info & Props vs. the Mariners